Checklist

 The user can select or unselect checkboxes by selecting the checkbox container or label.

-When in edit mode, the user can edit the checkbox entry by putting the cursor in the text box.
+With edit access, the user can edit the checkbox entry by putting the cursor in the text box.
 To edit the link and link text, the user selects the pencil icon next to the link.
 The user then makes the changes to the link or link text in the input fields that appear and selects “Apply.”
 To save the changes, the user selects “Save.”

 Shows the controls for editing a link and the focus on the checkbox item when the user is able to edit the item